solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

-The nice result here is that we can see that the new codec's `-thorough` is now measurably faster than the 1.7's `-medium`, and `-medium` is slightly faster than 1.7's fast.
+The nice result here is that we can see that the new codec's `-thorough` is now measurably faster than the 1.7's `-medium`, and `-medium` is slightly faster than 1.7's `-fast`.
 We'll come back to this point later in this section.

 If we look at the relative change in performance and quality comparing the two we can see that there was a lot more performance, but some image quality loss.